olegfomenko/blog/_posts/2024-05-13-schnorr-recover.md

 ---

 For the EdDSA signature protocol (that is based on Schnorr authentication scheme) it is required to understand why and how the challenge is generated.
-I've mentioned earlier that fo the challenge generation in the non-interactive protocol we are using the Fiat-Shamir heuristics.
-The basic idea is the for the challenge generation we can hash all input data and use its result.
-It is necessary to highlight that we have to include __all input data__ into the hash.
+I've mentioned earlier that for the challenge generation in the non-interactive protocol we are using the Fiat-Shamir heuristics.
+The basic idea is to generate challenges using the hash of all input data.
+It is necessary to highlight that we have to include __all input data__ into the hash, otherwise malicious user can be able to manipulate information that was not included and fixed in hash.

 Let's take a look to the example of challenge generation in EdDSA: it uses the $$c = Hash(aG, K, m)$$ and $$r = a + c* k$$ to verify later that $$rG = aG + \hat{c}K$$.
 Using such an approach the signer can not manipulate signature $$(A,